ASHIQ02KHAN/C-programme/README.md

-Home for sixteenth day home for seventh
+Home for eighteenth day home for eight